Bipolar Disorder Treatment

 Here are some key points about bipolar disorder.
 More detail is in the main article.

-- Bipolar disorder is a serious condition that involves severe abnormalities in mood.
+- Bipolar disorder is a serious condition that involves severe abnormalities in the mood.

 - The person experiences alternating bouts of mania or hypomania and depression, which may involve psychosis.